 This quirky and colorful hotel is filled with unique and specialized theme floors, designed with tongue-in-cheek.
 As you ride up on the elevator, the doors will play a different jingle with every floor they reach, like the “Ghostbusters” music, the “Star Trek” theme or “Margaritaville.”
 Spend the night in one of the ultra-decorated theme rooms, based on everything from “Talladega Nights” to “I Love Lucy” to knock-knock jokes.
 The lobby is filled with pop art by local and nationally renowned artists, adding to the technicolor aesthetic of the Curtis Hotel.

 The Chena Hot Springs Resort in Fairbanks, Alaska, was founded over 100 years ago.
-At Chena, you can enjoy hot springs and the Aurora Borealis.
-They are also home to the largest year-round ice museum in the world, the Aurora Ice Museum and Ice Bar.
+At Chena, you can enjoy hot springs and the aurora borealis.
+It’s also home to the largest year-round ice museum in the world, the Aurora Ice Museum and Ice Bar.
 Guests have many experiences to choose from, like dog sled rides, healing mineral waters, snow coach tours and skiing.
 It is a beautiful, remote location filled with Alaskan wildlife and breathtaking views.

 The Rainbow Ridge B&B is actually a working farm with crops and livestock.
 As a guest you can help milk goats, feed baby animals, harvest from the garden and collect eggs.
-They even have a calendar tracking when the new babies are supposed to be born.
-At night you can lay your head down in one of the rooms of their 1880s farmhouse.
+It even have a calendar tracking when the new babies are supposed to be born.
+At night you can lay your head down in one of the rooms of the 1880s farmhouse.
 You don’t even need to worry about setting your alarm; that’s the rooster’s job!

 Of all the unique hotels that I found, this was the one that struck me the most.
 The Inn at Christmas Place is a AAA Three Diamond Rated hotel in Tennessee across the street from a Christmas-themed shopping center.
-The Inn is open all year-round.
+The inn is open all year-round.
 It is a tall, formidable presence, with Bavarian architecture and multiple spires.
 In the lobby, there is a giant glockenspiel which goes off hourly from 9 a.m. to 9 p.m. every day.
 There is a nightly concert by Singing Santa, who has an acoustic guitar and sings Christmas carols.
-And finally, the crown jewel: Their phone number is 1-888-HOLY-NIGHT.
+And finally, the crown jewel: Their phone number is 888-HOLY-NIGHT.